TommiDL/LITracer/README.md

    **Pathtracing useful flags**:
    - `--nray`: set the number of scattered rays to generate after a surface collision in pathtracing algorithm [default value 10]

+     (exponential growth of time complexity)

    - `-samples`, `--samples-per-pixel`: set the number of ray per pixels to process the color using importance sampling [default 1]

+     (linear growth of time complexity)
    - `-seed`, `--samples-seed`: set the seed for the importance sampling rays production
    - `-md`, `--max-depth`: set max depth of bouncing per ray [default value 3]
    - `-rr`, `--russian-roul`: set the value of depth to start suppressing the ray bouncing probability [default value 3]